bleaktwig/yuadrem-wiki/docs/isolas/steldan_isola/politics/statism.md

 # Statism
 *Longevity Above All*.

-Statists believe that a strong state can lead the islet to security and longevity.
+Statists believe that a strong state can lead the isola to security and longevity.
 The doctrine was born after [The Penance](TODO), and have been dominant for the whole [postpenance era](TODO).
 Statism reacts to the immediate and long-term thread of [nix](TODO).
 Via a strong state, it seeks to preserve the citizens of [Krudzal](TODO).
-The dominant doctrine of the steldan islet, it is the basis upon which the government is built.
+The dominant doctrine of the steldan isola, it is the basis upon which the government is built.

 ## Principal Beliefs
 * **Longevity above all**.